OpenGATE/Gate/docs/general_concept_radiotherapy.rst

 Dose distribution (Dosimetry)
 -----------------------------

 GATE allows to simulate the dose distribution in a phantom during radiotherapy (therapy with photons) and hadrontherapy (therapy with hadrons : proton, Carbon...).
-It also allows to perform other radiation simulations such as brachytherapy, dose deposited during x-ray imaging... **Figure 1** shows an example of a dose distribution map obtained after radiotherapy treatment on a phantom.
+It also allows to perform other radiation simulations such as brachytherapy, dose deposited during x-ray imaging... :numref:`RadiotherapyWithGATE` shows an example of a dose distribution map obtained after radiotherapy treatment on a phantom.

 .. figure:: RadiotherapyWithGATE.png
    :alt: Figure 1: RadiotherapyWithGATE